joreynajr/HiCnv/README.md

 # Prepare the HiCPro config
 The HiCPro configuration file must be setup using digested files from the previous step.
 This step has to be done manually and as specified by [HiCPro](https://github.com/nservant/HiC-Pro).
-Once completed store the configuration file within `/results/refs/hicpro/config-hicpro.{enzyme_name}.txt`.
+Once completed store the configuration file within `/results/refs/hicpro/config-hicpro.{re}.txt`, where re is the corresponding restriction enzyme.

 # Download SRA paired fastq data
 Uses Rule download_paired_fastq_sra: